 The big buttons assist people with manual dexterity issues.

-To assist with poor vision there a phones with combinations of big buttons, larger sized numbers, screen contrast and bright light visual ring indicator.
+To assist with poor vision there are phones with combinations of big buttons, larger sized numbers, screen contrast and bright light visual ring indicator.